gilienv/ChlamyHub/README.md

 Oct 21: GY: Added new file to initiate work on plastidial genome

-Oct 22: GY: Assigned Issue to @CharlesLi
+Oct 22: GY: Assigned Issue to ZCL

 Oct 22: GY Added new file for *very* basic tutorials on Unix shell scritping